Hostile Takeover

 ><

-N had passed a lot of wrecked and overturned machinery in this abandoned factory.
+N had passed by a lot of wrecked and overturned machinery in this abandoned factory.
 Robotic arms for assembly line manufacturing, one giant spinning gear-wheel, and a several Assorted Things (fans? computers? lights?) rusted beyond recognition.
 Piled among them all was crate after smashed open crate spilling out mechanical parts.
 It was all fascinating, and N found himself repeatedly pulled out of hunting mode to look at the human stuff.

 But this was the coolest sight by far.
 There had been a few conveyor belts in the rooms he’d cleared so far, but this one moved.